im-open/git-version-lite/README.md

 | `NEXT_VERSION_SHA`             | The SHA of the next version as an environment variable          |
 | `PRIOR_VERSION`                | The previous `major.minor.patch` version                        |
 | `PRIOR_VERSION_NO_PREFIX`      | The previous `major.minor.patch` version without the tag prefix |

+## Breaking Changes

+### v2 to v3

+- The `create-ref` input was removed
+  - This input has been deprecated for a while.
+We recommend replacing this functionality with the `[im-open/create-release]` action.
+- The `github-token` input was removed
+  - This was only needed to create a ref on the repository so it is no longer needed.
+- The `NEXT_VERSION_SHA` output was removed
+  - Workflows can use the value that git-version-lite outputted directly.
+  - For `pull_request` workflow triggers the value was `github.event.pull_request.head.sha`.
+  - For all other workflow triggers the value was `github.sha`

 ## Usage Examples